tidyverse/tidyverse.org/content/blog/spring-cleaning/index.md

 slug: spring-cleaning-2023
 title: "Package spring cleaning"
-date: 2023-05-30
+date: 2023-06-07
 author: Andy Teucher
 description: >
-    When Spring comes around, it's time to emabark on some Spring Cleaning to take care of the package maintenance tasks that you never seem to get around to.
-This post outlines the process and tools that the tidyverse team uses to make this job fun and efficient.
+    When Spring comes around, it's time to embark on some Spring Cleaning to take care of the package maintenance tasks that you never seem to get around to.
+This post outlines the processes and tools that the tidyverse team uses to make this job fun and efficient.

 photo: